Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 **There is a $35 examination fee charged per appointment (wellness, sick call, or health certificate).

-***There is a preanesthetic assessment exam per patient
+***There is a preanesthetic assessment exam per patient, to include routine bloodwork

 Prices may vary and are subject to change.

-***** The Fort Hood Veterinary Center has reopen the lobby of the facility on 15 March 2021.
-The waiting area will be available for clients to enroll new pets, clear accounts, make purchases, and to refill medications.
-A maximum of 4 adults will be allowed in the waiting area to conform to social distancing guidelines.
+***** The Fort Hood Veterinary Center reopened the lobby of the facility on 15 March 2021.
+The waiting area is available for clients to enroll new pets, clear accounts, make purchases, appointment check-in and to refill medications.
 The Veterinary Center will continue to utilize curbside protocol for appointment check-in; clients will be given the option to accompany their pet to the exam room or to remain in their vehicle.
 One adult client will be permitted in the exam room, and masks are required in the building. ******